Élisabeth Sophie Chéron: Life

+She was born in Paris.
 She was trained by her artist father, while still a child, in the arts of enamelling and miniature painting.
-Her father was a rigid Calvinist, and endeavored to influence his daughter to adopt his religious belief, but her mother was a fervent Roman Catholic, and she persuaded Elizabeth to pass a year in a convent, during which time she ardently embraced the Catholic faith.
+Her father was a rigid Calvinist and endeavored to influence his daughter to adopt his religious belief, but her mother was a fervent Roman Catholic and persuaded Elizabeth to pass a year in a convent, during which time she ardently embraced the Catholic faith.
 At 22, in 1670, she was admitted to the Académie Royale de Peinture et de Sculpture as a portrait painter under the sponsorship of the influential artist Charles Le Brun.
 Her 1672 Self-portrait was accepted as her morceau de réception (reception piece).
-She was the fourth woman painter to enter the academy, nine years after Catherine Girardon, and three years after Madeleine and Geneviève, the two daughters of Louis de Boullogne.
+She was the fourth woman painter to enter the academy, nine years after Catherine Girardon and three years after Madeleine and Geneviève, the two sisters of Louis de Boullogne.